Hollywood, Florida: Parks and recreation

 Hollywood has about 60 parks, seven golf courses, and sandy beaches.

-Hollywood Beach has a broadwalk that extends about 2.5 miles along the Atlantic Ocean.
-Parking is available on side streets or in parking garages for a fee, and public trolleys run through the day.
+Hollywood Beach has a broadwalk that extends about 2.5 miles along the ocean.
+Parking is available on side streets or in garages for a fee, and public trolleys run through the day.
 Restaurants and hotels line the broadwalk, along with a theatre, children's playground, and other attractions, including bicycle-rental shops, ice-cream parlors, souvenir shops, and a farmer's market.
 The broadwalk is used for walking and jogging, and has a bike lane for bicyclists and rollerbladers.